kennethdu/portfolio-landing-page/README.md

 * Clone this repository from https://github.com/kennethdu/portfolio-landing-page
 * Open up the folder and open index.html file
+* You can also visit https://kennethdu.github.io/portfolio-landing-page/ in your browser to view the published page

 ## Support and contact details